Overview of the Program:

 The EAA Young Eagles program was started in 1992 to give interested young people, ages 8 – 17, an opportunity to experience the joy of flight in a general aviation airplane.
 These flights are offered free of charge and are made possible through the generosity of EAA member volunteers.
 Since 1992 more than 2 million Young Eagles have enjoyed a flight through the program, from 90 different countries, having been flown by more than 42,000 volunteer pilots.

 Kids age 8 through 17 fly for free with our group of volunteer pilots and ground crew.
 We start at 9:00 am and fly until 12:00 pm on the second Saturday of each month, April through October (weather permitting).
 Registration is required, and links to our EventBrite registration portal are available on our Events page.
 A parent (or guardian) must be present to sign registration forms.
 Toward the bottom of the page are some links to additional information and a link to contact our Young Eagle Coordinator.
-See you on the flightline!
+See you on the flight line!